improving-minnesota/react-redux-workshop/labs/content/labs/01-setup.md

 #### The CLI apps won't stop with Ctrl-C

 Some Windows systems (esp.
 Windows 10) don't properly pass Ctrl-C to the command line.
 Some people report that `CTRL-fn-b` works in these situations.

-#### Now let's check out our project's structure so we know what goes where.